chuanqisun/htmaa-2025/src/posts/week-10/index.md

 This made a perfectly flat rubber surface, but it also created a vacuum suction that made it very difficult to remove it from the glass.
 I would not recommend this technique to others.

 Due to the rough wall texture, the silicone mold adhered strongly to the PLA mother mold.
-During demolding, I torn the wall apart from the rubber base.
+During demolding, I tore the wall apart from the rubber base.

 ![Damaged mold](./media/v5-04.webp)
 **Damaged silicone mold after demolding**